 [Her name is pronounced “DAH-ni-ca” (it rhymes with Monica), not DAN-i-ca.]

-She is one of the founding members of LANMIPP (Loosely Affiliated Network of Monastically Inclined Polytheist Pagans), a co-administrator of the much-loved Pagan & Polytheist Monasticism discussion and support group on Facebook, and the overseer of the BIG Polytheist Patreon Creator Pledge Network.
+She is one of the founding members of LANMIPP (Loosely Affiliated Network of Monastically Inclined Polytheist Pagans), a co-administrator of the much-loved Pagan & Polytheist Monasticism discussion and support group on Facebook, the founder of the #I Stand With #HavamalWitches Heathen feminist solidarity group, and the overseer of the BIG Polytheist Patreon Creator Pledge Network.

 She is best known under the name D. JoAnne Swanson as the founder and rabble-rouser-in-chief of Rethinking the Job Culture and its now-dormant predecessor project, Creating Livable Alternatives to Wage Slavery (CLAWS) at whywork.org, originally launched in 1998.
 CLAWS is recognized as an authoritative source on the Wikipedia entry for “refusal of work,” although she’d prefer “critique of coercive wage labor” instead.

 Her in-progress book manuscript for this project is On The Leisure Track, a personal narrative about decolonizing time, creating a culture of leisure, unlearning the Protestant work ethic, and abolishing the coercion that takes place when people have no viable alternatives for meeting their basic survival needs other than selling their time to employers.
 A supporter of unconditional basic income for everyone since the mid-1990s, she has yearned all her life for a world beyond “earning a living” – a world in which all artists (and others who do unpaid work) could be freed up to use their gifts and do the work they do best on their own terms, rather than contorting themselves into day jobs to pay the bills while their art is forced into the margins of their lives.